 Singapore’s first UNESCO World Heritage nomination was received due to the gorgeous splendor of this urban garden.
 In this huge garden there are more than 60,000 species of plants and animals.

 A go-to part of the Singapore Botanic Gardens is the National Orchid Garden.
 As it name suggests, this section is filled with local orchids and is extremely popular with visitors.

 Little India and Arab Street

 Indians have been travelling to Singapore since the 1300’s, so it is not a surprise that there is a now a strong Indian influence.
 In this enclave, you will be able to experience traditions and norms that are common among Hindus and Muslims.

 Recommended stops in this area are the Sultan Mosque and the Sri Veeramakaliamman Temple, as well as the hundreds of street food stalls and restaurants.

 Changi Chapel and Museum

 Only a few know that Singapore was also a victim of World War II.
 Changi Chapel and Museum is where tourists go to get a look at how Singapore was during the Japanese occupation.
 Guided tours are available.

 Due to Singapore’s size and location, it is the perfect destination for those looking for a different urban environment.
 Singapore is a beautiful place that will let you see and appreciate various cultures and influences.

 What are your top spots in Singapore?
 Let us know in the comments below!

 If you are planning to enjoy the best of Asia, Singapore has to be one of your most coveted travel destinations.
-While it is the most expensive city on earth, if you are a native English speaker, you can earn a good living as an English tutor in Singapore.
+While it is the most expensive city on earth, if you are a native English speaker, you can earn a good living as teaching English in Singapore.